MitchPatch/MitchPatch/README.md

 ### Prerequisites

 The following prerequisites must be met:
-* Internet-Connection
+* Internet-Connection (System from which MitchPatch is executed)
-* PowerShell v.5 and up
+* PowerShell v.5.1 and up

 ### Installation